 He stayed with the JPP until 2001 when he started to work with community groups which were spawned from the original programme.
 In 2001 he co-wrote and published the Farmers' Handbook in Nepali, a compendium of over 40 farmer-friendly techniques and approaches based on best practice learned in Nepal, but applicable globally.
 He directed the Nepal programmes for a UK charity from 2002 to 2008, working in the districts of Surkhet and Humla, one of the remotest and most challenging areas of the country.
 He currently works with a 3rd generation progeny of the JPP, the Himalayan Permaculture Centre (HPC).

-His experience and passion have been designing, setting up and managing resource centres that are working demonstrations of applied permaculture as well as training venues, and hopes to develop Applewood in a similar pattern, making its resources available to as wide a group as possible.
+His experience and passion have been designing, setting up and managing resource centres that are working demonstrations of applied permaculture as well as training venues, and aims to develop Applewood in a similar pattern, making its resources available to as wide a group as possible.
+From this springboard is the vision of collaborative design for abundant and regenerative settlements as models for around the globe, for ever.

 Himalayan Permaculture Centre